I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 Before I start an article, I would open the “contact requester” link on a new tab.
 Once done, I would send a message there stating, “Hi.
 I have just submitted your article.
 If it has an issue, please request modification and I’ll edit it quick.
 If you love it, I’ll appreciate a 5 star review.”

 I later realized that you don’t really have to do this for all clients.
-Clients with high approval rates, hundreds of articles written and 5 star ratings in iWriter most likely already know the importance of feedback.
+Clients with high approval rates, hundreds of articles written and 5 star ratings in iWriter most likely already know the importance of 5-star feedback.

-You can just use your better judgment to know who to inbox.
+Use your better judgment to know who to inbox.

 Yes, simply ask and you shall be given.